boscoh/pdbremix/readme.md

 	for atom in soup.atoms():
 	  if v3.distance(ca.pos, atom.pos) < 4:

 ### Handling chains in PDB files
 - Chains are not represented explicitly.
-In this author's opinion, the data structure gets excessively complicated for little gain.
-It's easier to just deal with it on a case-by-case basis.
+In this author’s opinion, the data structure gets excessively complicated for little gain.
+It’s easier to just deal with it on a case-by-case basis.

 - dealing with chains